-This topic outlines how Harness queues Workflows, to prevent conflicts when two or more Workflows simultaneously deploy to the same target infrastructure.
-It includes the following sections:
+This topic outlines how Harness queues Workflows, to prevent conflicts when two or more Workflows simultaneously deploy the same Harness Service to the same Harness Infrastructure Definition.

 - Acquiring Resource Locks

 Ensure that you understand the following:

 When multiple Harness Workflows simultaneously deploy to the same infrastructure, this can generate conflicts.
 To prevent such conflicts, Harness normally places a resource lock on the infrastructure, and queues the Workflows in FIFO (First In, First Out) order.

 You can override this behavior, as covered below.
 Queuing is particularly valuable for Pipelines that execute multiple Workflows in parallel.